- Star Wars:

 - Timothy in The Long Kiss Goodnight receives a call on his radio from a henchman, who sounds badly wounded, saying that he thinks he's dying.
 Timothy responds "Continue dying", and shuts off his radio.

 - James Bond

-- In Thunderball, the chairs in Blofeld's conference room were rigged to electrocute any underling who displeased him.
+- In Thunderball, the chairs in the SPECTRE conference room were rigged to electrocute any underling who displeased him.

 - In You Only Live Twice, Blofeld had a pool filled with piranhas in his office — complete with a bridge that underlings were forced to cross when they entered and exited.

 - Spectre: Blofeld does it again to an henchman who was supposed to have the Pale King/Mr. White eliminated by ordering his Number Two to have his skull bashed, eyes gouged out, before killing him with a Neck Snap.
 And the way Blofeld also deals with the Pale King/Mr. White also qualifies, as he had poisoned his cell phone so that he dies a slow but painful death, watching his own body deteriorate via radiation poisoning.